 Brutus at least starts off reasonable this cartoon.
 It’s another in the string of cartoons where you wonder if the cartoonists are on his side.
-I mean, maybe he’s flirting with an uninterested Olive Oyl, but if “Nice day for fishing, if you’re not a fish” then I’ve grossly misunderstood human contact.
+I mean, maybe he’s flirting with an uninterested Olive Oyl, but if “Nice day for fishing, if you’re not a fish” is flirting then I’ve grossly misunderstood human contact.
 Olive Oyl sinks her boat, somehow, and Brutus brings her to Popeye’s lighthouse.
 Popeye being a lighthouse keeper is a new thing; I’m surprised the gimmick hasn’t been done before.
 I can imagine a Fleischer cartoon where he goes off doing a string of preposterous feats of strength saving ships against various little fiascos.
 Or explaining to a reluctant kid how he can do all that because of his spinach-eating.

 But that all gives us reason to have Popeye, Brutus, and Olive Oyl (urging peace) together, and we go through a couple of bits.
 These all go fine; there’s nothing too weird or bizarre in it.
 Eventually Brutus takes the hint and goes motoring off in his boat, with a rope that’s somehow tangled around Olive Oyl’s foot.
 Brutus is happy to feed her to the shark, so the animators aren’t skipping his heel turn.
 There’s the oddest animation bit this short here, with the ocean waves represented by Olive Oyl and the shark oscillating side to side, instead of up and down.
 Popeye punches the shark into Brutus’s boat, and then gets a boat from somewhere to bring Olive Oyl back to shore.